Neurvinch/dolo/DEMO_SCRIPT_FOR_JUDGES.md

 ## 🎯 **JUDGE Q&A - PREPARED ANSWERS**

 ### Q: "Is this using real data or mock data?"
-**A:** "**100% real data!** You're seeing live Bitcoin prices from Coinbase, real weather from Open-Meteo, and actual GitHub repo stats.
-Click 'Trigger Flow' and watch the Bitcoin price change - it's pulling from the live market right now."
+**A:** "**100% live production data!** You're seeing real Bitcoin prices from Coinbase, live weather from Open-Meteo, and actual GitHub repo stats.
+Click 'Trigger Flow' and watch the Bitcoin price change - it's pulling from the live market right now.
+No mocks, no simulations, just real-world data."

 ### Q: "How does the AI make decisions?"
 **A:** "Each data source has a dedicated AI agent that summarizes it.
 Then a synthesis agent analyzes all summaries together, identifies patterns, assigns confidence scores, and makes autonomous decisions with recommended actions.
 It's a **multi-agent architecture** where agents specialize and collaborate."